unit-00/dearabby/README.md

 People write in to hear advice from Abby regarding issues they're having in life.

+In terms of the directory structure of the project
+- data
+    - script to collect the data and the data itself
+- image
+    - visualization for the readme
+- model
+    - script to reproduce the result
+    - notebooks for model visualization
+    - model used for this project

 ## Motivation
 People are asking for advice on a range of troubles, I wanted to see what are the topics are people asking for advice on.